 Paul Chaloux was born in Maine in 1960 to Paul and Dolly Chaloux, the oldest of 6 children.
 He grew up in Northern Virginia and attended public schools.
 After graduating with a chemical engineering degree from the University of Virginia in 1982, Paul worked for over 30 years as an engineer, manager, and strategist for IBM in upstate New York.
 While there, he also served as a catechist for 15 years at St. Columba Parish in Hopewell Junction, NY.
 In 2015, after earning a master’s degree in religious education from Fordham University and retiring from IBM, Paul was accepted into the PhD program at the Catholic University of America to study Catechetics, with the goal of teaching future catechists.
 However, his plans changed dramatically when he was diagnosed with early onset Parkinson’s Disease just after moving to Washington, DC for his studies.
 His new neurologist, after learning that Paul was studying theology, asked him why people suffer.
 He had no answer since it was not his intended field of study, but the question intrigued him enough to cause him to take up the subject.
-Five years later, having earned his PhD in moral theology, Dr. Chaloux wrote Why All People Suffer for general audiences as a follow on to his dissertation, The Grace Concealed in Suffering: Developing Virtue and Beatitude, which he defended at CUA on March 5, 2020.
+Five years later, having earned his PhD in moral theology, Dr. Chaloux wrote Why We Suffer for general audiences as a follow on to his dissertation, The Grace Concealed in Suffering: Developing Virtue and Beatitude, which hedefended at CUA on March 5, 2020.
 Dr. Chaloux currently teaches theology as an adjunct professor at the Catholic University of America and serves as a catechist at St. Agnes Parish in Arlington, Virginia.
 He has been married for over thirty years to his wife Sue and they have 4 adult children and 2 granddaughters.

 A valid email address is required to complete logging in with Twitter.
 We'll only ask for this the first time you use Twitter login.